shopsys/monorepo-tools/README.md

 * support for several currencies, languages, and domains
 * full friendly URL for main entities

-Last stable release of Shopsys 6.1 was published at the beginning of 2018 and on this version we created several big B2C and B2B projects.
+Last stable release of Shopsys 6.1 was internally published at the beginning of 2018 and on this version we created several big B2C and B2B projects.
 Experience we got through implementations lead us to ideas and plans for next version of our Shopsys Framework.
 The main change is a bigger focus on performance and scalability and significant architecture changes which will provide easy upgradability.
 You can read a full article about our goals